-Unfortunately, addiction to codeine can occur whether you are using the drug recreationally or for medical reasons.
-Doctors strive to ensure safe prescribing methods and to monitor patients’ development of dependence on the drug, but nonetheless, many people misuse the drug.
+Unfortunately, codeine addiction can occur whether you are using the drug recreationally or for medical reasons.
+Doctors strive to ensure safe prescribing methods and to monitor patients’ development of dependence on the drug, but many people misuse the drug.

 Codeine, like all opioids, can be habit-forming.